lcalviell/DDX3_manuscript_analysis/README.md

 In this repository we included the post-processing analysis scripts for Ribo-seq, RNA-seq and PAR-CLIP experiments performed in HEK293 cells.
 Part 1 deals with the initial analysis of gene expression changes, while Part 2 is focused on the analysis of protein binding as defined by PAR-CLIP.

-If you have questions, please email:
+If you have any questions, please email:

 calviello.l.bio@gmail.com (Lorenzo Calviello, data analysis), Stephen.floor@gmail.com (Stephen Floor, project supervisor),